alpaka-group/vikunja/docs/source/basic/installation.rst

 Use vikunja in a CMake project via ``find_package``
 ---------------------------------------------------

-Once vikunja and alpaka are successfully installed, you can use them in your project via the cmake function ``find_packge``.
+Once vikunja and alpaka are successfully installed, you can use them in your project via the CMake function ``find_package``.

 .. code-block:: cmake